isabelgm/cat-clicker/README.md

 ## Why this game
-I created this game as project for my Udacity Nanodegree.
+I created this game as a project for my Udacity Nanodegree.
 The main goal was to create it using JavaScript only and to learn how to build and MVC structure from scratch.

 ## How to Play
 1. Select a cat from the list on the left hand side.
-2. Click on the cat and watch the clickCounts go up.
+2. Click on the cat and watch the click count go up. :)
-3. Click on Admin button to edit cat image, name or clickCount manually.
+3. Click on the Admin button to edit cat image, name or click count manually.

 ## Other:
-* Color palette is based on the 2017 Spring Trends.
+* Color palette is based on the [2017 Spring Trends](https://www.pantone.com/fashion-color-report-spring-2017)